uusivc2026-sudo/UUSIVC-2026-Challenge/README.md

 predict.py                    Competition-format prediction entry utils/                        Metrics, checkpointing, logging, visualization
 ```

-Dataset management is not a user-facing task.
-This baseline assumes the official UUSIVC2026 `TRAIN`/`VAL` package layout and keeps path expansion inside `datasets/uusivc2026_paths.py`.

 This repository is built upon the [Swin-Unet](https://github.com/HuCaoFighting/Swin-Unet) codebase.
 We thank the authors for making their work publicly available.